DenCoding2023/Code-Refractory-Challenge/README.md

 Search Engine Optimization
 Online Reputation  Management
 Social Media Marketing
-Section II
+## Section II
 Lead Generation
 Brand Awareness
 Cost Management

 ## Usage

-It is a site provided by Horisoen.
+Its a site created by Horisoen.
 The company work with “Search Engine Optimization”, ONline Reputation Management” and “Social Media Marketing”

 ## Credits
 In this class challenge we work in a collaboration with Deving Nunez and Jesse Colon.